gemc/home/_documentation/geometry/geoQuickstart.md

 ---

 A system geometry is a collection of volume definitions.
-The volumes can be native Geant4 objects or be imported from  CAD / GDML.
+The volumes can be native Geant4 objects or imported from CAD or GDML files.

 Before continuing, make sure you have read the [systems](../documentation/system) documentation and are working within a system directory.